vpsfreecz/vpsfree-mail-templates/README.md

 ## Installation

-Templates can be installed by ivoking `vpsadmin-mail-templates` directly or by using `rake`.
+Templates can be installed by invoking `vpsadmin-mail-templates` directly or by using `rake`.

 The user name and password is prompted on stdin if it is not set.